pascal-fb-martin/echttp/README.md

 Both tools have minimal features.
 They were intended to test the JSON and XML functions, but can be useful to analyze the content of a JSON file, especially when the JSON data was not formatted for readability.

-## Catalog (a minimalist associative array module)
+### Catalog

-The echttp library uses its own associative array mechanism for managing HTTP attributes or routes.
+The echttp library uses its own (minimalist) associative array mechanism for managing HTTP attributes or routes.
 This module is made public because it is somewhat useful for the echttp applications as well, for example when maintaining a catalog of known web services.

 The basis for the mechanism is the echttp_catalog type: